imutkarsht/Chess_analyzer/guide.md

 #### `PGNParser` (`src/backend/pgn_parser.py`)
 Parses PGN files or text strings into `GameAnalysis` objects.
 It extracts metadata (players, result) and the move list.

+#### `BookManager` (`src/backend/book.py`)
+Identifies openings by querying the Lichess Masters database API or checking a local cache.
+It helps label the opening phase of the game.

+#### `ResourceManager` (`src/utils/resources.py`)
+Handles loading and access to static assets like images and sound effects.
+It ensures assets are found whether running from source or a frozen executable.

 ### Frontend (GUI)